Best restaurants in NYC

 Why go?
 For delectable French seafood

 What is it?
-Don’t call it a comeback.
-After attaining best-in-the-world status and then closing shop for a spiffy redesign last summer, this Gramercy treasure returned with a bang.
+Yes, it did slide from the top spot—new New York is moving away from fine dining—on our list but it is still one of the best places to eat in the city (which is to say the world).
+In fact, even after attaining best-in-the-world status from a number of outlets, they weren't happy with their offering so they closed up shop for a spiffy redesign and returned with a bang.
 Post-revamp, Daniel Humm still mans the kitchen at this über progressive landmark, which has a grand dining room to match its heady, epic tasting menus.
 The eight- to 10-course format nicely spotlights Humm’s auteur instincts.
 Lucky for you, those signature savory black-and-white cookies didn’t go anywhere, either.

 Why go?
 A tasting menu like no other blends with five-star service for the best restaurant in NYC (and possibly the world)